rafardzp/Job-Offer-Web-Scraper/README.md

 # **Job Offer Web Scraper**

-Simple Indeed job offer web scraper for an NLP project, we target:
+Simple US Indeed job offer web scraper for an NLP project, we target:
 1. Job title.
-2. Location.
+2. Company name.
-3. Salary.
+3. Location.
+4. Salary range.
+5. Job type.
-4. Job description.
+6. Job description.

-5. Company.
+---

+To run the script, install the [Anaconda](https://www.anaconda.com/) environment provided in the `environment.yml` file and, from the Anaconda prompt, run:

+`scraper.py url pages_to_scrape csv_file_path`

+NOTE: you might need to adjust the HTML parser depending on the Indeed webpage you want to extract information from.

+---

+Code is based on implementation from [this website](https://brightdata.com/blog/how-tos/how-to-scrape-job-postings).